jacobjpelletier/image_processing_api/README.md

 4. add the following script `"jasmine": "jasmine"`
 5. **BEST PRACTICE:**
-   1. When creating files for tests, a best practice is to name the .ts file the same as the .js file to be tested with
-   2. Spec appended to the end.
+   1. When creating files for tests, a best practice is to name the .ts file the same as the .js file to be tested with Spec appended to the end.
 The more tests needed to be run, the more test files will need to be created.
-Be sure to
-   3. follow this best practice to keep track of the test file that contains the tests for each .js file.
+Be sure to follow this best practice to keep track of the test file that contains the tests for each .js file.

-## File Structure
+## II.
+File Structure
 ```
 ├── node_modules
 ├── dev